nemofq/pushbullet-go/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Drag the crx file from Step 1 to the page to install
-5. Verify the extension manually at the top of extension page (in three-dot menus)
+5. Click "Keep this extension" at the top of extension page (in three-dot menus)

 ## Setup